OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 =======
 >>>>>>> fa8a3d99ebebb6b966b3efc481c794e33d02084d

 This tutorial assumes you are familiar with using the Yo Office generator to create add-in projects.
-If you haven't done this yet, consider reading the [Excel custom functions tutorial](./excel-tutorial-create-custom-functions.md).
+Consider completing the [Excel custom functions tutorial](./excel-tutorial-create-custom-functions.md), if you have not already.

 ## Create the add-in project